 You'll need horticultural-strength vinegar containing about 11 percent acetic acid to kill weeds effectively.
 This level of acetic acid must be registered with the EPA because it poses a real danger — resulting in possible permanent eye damage or skin burns if you come into contact with it.
 In addition, high concentrations of acetic acid can alter the soil's pH, making it more acidic.
 For example, a 20-percent acetic acid solution has been known to lower soil pH for at least a month.

 Treat horticultural-grade vinegar as the herbicide it is: Wear gloves and eye guards when applying it.
 Use it at full strength to maximize effectiveness.
-Apply it specifically on the weeds you want to kill, since it will damage or kill every plant it touches.
+Apply it specifically to the weeds you want to kill, since it will damage or kill every plant it touches.
 Studies have shown that it is most effective on broadleaf weeds and on young weeds; those with taproots usually come back after vinegar treatment.

 Bleach for Weed Killing